 You should be proud of the people who work for you, and they themselves should reflect the values and ethos of the wider company.
 This means that allowing time for candidates to meet and talk with employees is a crucial part of ensuring that they will want to accept any job offer from you.

 Collaboration is an important part of any business, so don't just restrict this to the manager or team they will be working with but try and get them to have a fair cross-section of the company.

 Consistency is key

-Whether you want your business to be defined as professional and an industry leader, or a relaxed place that really values its employees, you need to make sure every stage of the interview reflects this.
+Whether you want your business to be defined as professional and an industry leader, or a relaxed place that really values and rewards its employees, you need to make sure every stage of the interview reflects this.
 From the invite for the interview to greeting them when they arrive and, of course, the process itself.
 It's important that the candidate gets the same consistent message of who your company is.